jackonedev/DS_ML_Pipeline/README.md

 |  0 | XGBRegressor          |        0.366    |         0.575    |

 **Hyperparameters:** {"objective": "reg:squarederror", "n_estimators": 1000, "learning_rate": 0.1, "max_depth": 3, "callbacks": [early_stop]}

+#### .8.     **LAST UPDATES**

+**DS MAIN PIPELINE VERSIONING** (August 13)

+Add the `next_attempt.sh` bash file for the `new_attempt` step in the Makefile.

+The step aims to store the scripts and artifacts related to the current state of the DS Main Pipeline.
+In this way, it is possible to guarantee the reproducibility of the results, based on older versions of the code, regarding the Data Science workflow phases.

+Executing `make new_attempt` will create a folder inside the `ds_versions/` directory, and the folder's name will contain the date and the attempt number, and in it, it will contain a copy of the folders: `ds_pipe`, `features`, and `reports`.

+**OPTIMIZATION** (August 2)

+The `multiprocessing` library was implemented within the script `tools/optimizer.py`, creating two functions within the script `data_preprocessing_mp.py` that are executed in parallel within the function called `data_preprocessing_mp`.

+- The original step 2 takes 7.7 seconds
+- The optimized step 2 takes 4.99 seconds
+- The original main pipeline takes 10.75 seconds
+- The main pipeline with the optimized step takes 8 seconds
+- The performance improvement in step 2 is 35.2%
+- The performance improvement in the main pipeline is 25.6%